HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/operator-migration/helm_operator_core_migration.md

     kubectl cp dxns/dx-deployment-0:opt/HCL/core_prof_95_CF199.tar.gz /tmp/core_prof_95_CF199.tar.gz
     ```

-### \(Optional\) Make the old environment unavailable.
+### (Optional) Make the old environment unavailable

-Kubernetes eventually brings the Core pod back online by restarting it \(see the note on liveness probes in Step 2.a\).
+Kubernetes eventually brings the Core pod back online by restarting it (see the note on liveness probes in Step 2.a).
 If you want to keep the Operator-based deployment unavailable to users after backing up the profile, you can do the following steps:

 -   **Adjust the `dxctl` property file**: